getml/reflect-cpp/docs/json_schema.md

-# JSON schema

 JSON schemata are a powerful tool for expressing the expected structure of your input.
 You can use it to validate your input before you even send it to your C++ backend, which will result in better UX.

 It can also be used for code generation.
 For instance, tools such as https://app.quicktype.io/ allow you to generate code in multiple programming languages from the JSON schema (even though the validations are usually omitted).

+!!! note
     If you are interacting with Python, we warmly recommend https://docs.pydantic.dev/latest/integrations/datamodel_code_generator/.
     This allows you to generate Pydantic dataclasses, including the validation, from the JSON schema.

     Note that this is only supported for JSON, not for other formats.

 ## Basic idea